Adapted from “Walnut Brandy Cake” by Gayle Gonzales on :pastry studio.

 This cake is a favorite of mine.
-Rather plain.
-But not like Plain Jane - more like your favorite jeans - they fit perfectly and are broken in.
-It's great to have this hanging around your kitchen.
-But it won't be there for long because it's eminently snack-able at all times of the day and night.
+Rather plain—but not like Plain Jane.
+More like your favorite jeans: they fit perfectly and are comfortably broken in.
+It’s great to have hanging around the kitchen, but it won’t be there long.

 3 tablespoons brandy